How to Increase the Fertility of Cervical Mucus?

-The cervical mucus helps sperm cells swim freely towards your uterus.
+The cervical mucus helps sperm cells swim freely towards the uterus.
 Therefore, having the right quantity of this fluid decides whether the sperm cells that enter your body can finish their journey to the uterus.
-If the quantity and the quality of this fluid are quite poor, then the sperm cells will not be able to swim to the uterus; however, too much of it and it will be way too thick for sperm cells to penetrate.
+If the quantity and the quality of this fluid are quite poor, then the sperm cells will not be able to swim towards the uterus; however, too much of it and it will be way too thick for sperm cells to penetrate.

-How to Detect Ovulation Through Your Cervical Mucus
+How to Detect Ovulation Through Your Cervical Mucus?

 When you start tracking the changes in your cervical mucus, you’ll realise that your fertile window is actually quite small.
 Therefore, reducing the hostility of the cervical mucus i.e., increasing and improving its quantity and quality to enable sperms to reach the uterus is of utmost importance if you’re trying to conceive.

-11 Ways to Make Your Cervical Mucus More Fertile
+8 Ways to Make Your Cervical Mucus More Fertile

 Here are a few tips to help you increase the fertility of your cervical mucus.

-1. Keep yourself hydrated.
+1. Keep Yourself Hydrated

-Our body is 60% water, but did you know that 96% of the cervical mucus is water?
+Did you know that 96% of the cervical mucus is water?
 Hence, needless to say, keeping yourself hydrated by drinking plenty of water is the ideal way to increase the quantity of cervical mucus naturally.

-2. Use nutritional supplements.
+2. Use Nutritional Supplements

-3. Say no to nicotine.
+3. Say No to Nicotine

-Nicotine is known for reducing your bodily fluids, including cervical mucus.
+Nicotine is known for reducing bodily fluids, including cervical mucus.
 So it’s not a good idea to give in to the temptation of smoking if you are trying to conceive.

 Apparently, grapefruit works wonders in making the cervical mucus more fertile; not only does it increase the quantity of the cervical mucus but it improves its texture as well.
 Usually, drinking grapefruit juice for a week, just before the ovulation period, is enough for you to benefit from its magic.

 It is said that an alkaline environment is necessary for sperm cells to thrive.
 The alkalinity of a woman’s body seems to have a correlation with the alkalinity of her cervical mucus.
-That’s when eating dark green vegetables like spinach and broccoli will come to your aid.
+That’s why eating dark green vegetables like spinach and broccoli will come to your aid.
 Make sure you make your man gorge on these leafy greens as well, as it helps boost sperm quality too.